SplinterPezz/retro-dev-journey/README.md

 - **Download Tracking:** CV download statistics
 - **Quest Completion:** User engagement metrics

 The analytics system employs a sophisticated event-driven architecture that captures user interactions without impacting performance.
-Each interaction is immediately queued and batch-processed to MongoDB using optimized aggregation pipelines.
+Each interaction is immediately queued and batch-processed to MongoDB using optimized aggregation pipelines for dashboard analytics.
 The system uses anonymous UUID generation based on device fingerprinting (screen resolution, timezone, user agent) to track unique users while maintaining complete privacy.

 The tracking implements smart deduplication - rapid-fire interactions from the same user are filtered to prevent spam and ensure accurate metrics.
 Time tracking uses a progressive system that records milestones at 30 seconds, 1 minute, 2 minutes, 5 minutes, and 10 minutes, providing insights into engagement depth without overwhelming the database with constant updates.